 Tile: A panel of geometric shapes (e.g., squares, rectangles, etc).

-Tongue & Groove (T & G): A tongue (male appendage) is milled on one side and a groove (female appendage) is milled on the other side.
+Tongue & Groove (T & G): A tongue (male appendage) milled on one side.
+Groove (female appendage) is milled on the other side.
 As the floor is installed the tongue and groove are united.